-Mark Albin, DVM, Jeff Blaschke, Brenda Eddy, Dominic Gambardella, Harry Hall, Jess Hall, Sharon Hall, Tiffany Hesser, Mary Ann Holder, Lisa Kelly, Steve Levy, Dick Porter, June Porter, Maureen Sander, Brenda Shapiro, Sue White, Bruce Wilder, Ed Wright, Erin Wright.
+Mark Albin, DVM, Jeff Blaschke, Brenda Eddy, Dominic Gambardella, Harry Hall, Jess Hall, Sharon Hall, Tiffany Hesser, Mary Ann Holder, Lisa Kelly, Dick Porter, June Porter, Maureen Sander, Brenda Shapiro, Sue White, Bruce Wilder, Ed Wright, Erin Wright.

 What is an Animal Response Team?

 The Durham Animal Response Team was formed in 2006 under the direction of Dr. Steve Levy, a local veterinarian and at the time Durham's Emergency Management director.